ciaran51/elasticgraph/elasticgraph-rack/README.md

 # ElasticGraph::Rack

-Uses [Rack](https://github.com/rack/rack) to serve an ElasticGraph application.
+Serves an ElasticGraph application using [Rack](https://github.com/rack/rack).
-Intended primarily to make it easy to boot ElasticGraph applications locally, but could also be used to serve an ElasticGraph application from any Rack compatible web server.
+Can be used to serve an ElasticGraph application from any Rack compatible web server.

 ## Dependency Diagram